Emirate of Kuwait: Anglo-Ottoman convention

 Despite the Kuwaiti government's desire to either be independent or under British protection, in the Anglo-Ottoman Convention of 1913, the British concurred with the Ottoman Empire in defining Kuwait as an autonomous kaza of the Ottoman Empire and that the Sheikhs of Kuwait were independent leaders as well as kaymakams (provincial sub-governors) of the Ottoman government.

 The independence of Kuwait was also highlighted by the statement made by Sheikh Mubarak Al-Sabah to the German team who requested an audience with him over the extension of the Berlin–Baghdad railway to Kuwait.
 Mubarak said he would not sell or rent any piece of his land to a foreigner and that he did not acknowledge the authority of the Ottomans over Kuwait.

 The convention ruled that Sheikh Mubarak had independent authority over an area extending out to a radius of 80 km from the capital.
-This region was marked by a red circle and included the islands of Auhah, Bubiyan, Failaka, Kubbar, Mashyan, and Warbah.
+This region was marked by a red circle and included the islands of Auhah, Bubiyan, Failaka, Kubbar, Miskan, and Warbah.
 A green circle designated an area extending out an additional 100 km in radius, within which the kaymakam was authorised to collect tribute and taxes from the natives.